import contextlib

 from itertools import chain, islice

-from typing import TYPE_CHECKING, ContextManager
+from typing import TYPE_CHECKING, Any, ContextManager

 import numpy as np